 The 2005 LTIP was amended by the stockholders on May 30, 2013 to authorize the grant of restricted stock units, in addition to the other types of awards available thereunder.
 Restricted stock units represent the right to receive shares of common stock upon the satisfaction of vesting requirements, performance criteria and other terms and conditions.
 On July 27, 2012 and April 10, 2013, an aggregate of 129,463 and 122,823 restricted stock units, respectively, were conditionally granted to certain employees of the Company subject to shareholder approval of the amendments to the 2005 LTIP at the May 30, 2013 shareholder meeting.
 One conditional grant of 9,280 restricted stock units was forfeited prior to approval at the shareholder meeting.
+Subsequently on September 8, 2014, an aggregate of 175,983 restricted stock units were granted to certain employees.

 The performance criteria for all restricted stock units require that the Company achieve certain compound average annual growth rates in book value per share over the vesting period in order to receive shares of common stock in amounts ranging from 50% to 150% of the number of restricted stock units granted.
 In addition, certain restricted stock units contain an additional performance criteria related to the attainment of an average combined ratio percentage over the vesting period.
-If and to the extent specified performance criteria have been achieved, the restricted stock units granted on July 27, 2012 will vest on March 31, 2015, and the restricted stock units granted on April 10, 2013 will vest on March 31, 2016.
+If and to the extent specified performance criteria have been achieved, the restricted stock units granted on July 27, 2012 will vest on March 31, 2015, the restricted stock units granted on April 10, 2013 vest on March 31, 2016, the restricted stock units granted on September 8, 2014 (except for one grant) vest on March 31, 2017 and one grant of restricted stock units granted on September 8, 2014 vests on March 31, 2018.
+Grantees of restricted stock units do not have any rights of a stockholder of the Company, and do not participate in any distributions to common stockholders of the Company, until the award fully vests upon satisfaction of the vesting schedule, performance criteria and other conditions set forth in the agreement.
+Therefore, the unvested restricted stock units do not contain nonforfeitable rights to dividend equivalent payments and are not considered participating securities for the purposes of ASC 260, "Earnings Per Share."

 Compensation cost is measured as an amount equal to the fair value of the restricted stock units and is expensed over the vesting period if achievement of the performance criteria is deemed probable, with the amount of the expense recognized based on the Company's best estimate of the ultimate achievement level.
-The grant date fair value of the restricted stock units is \$9.20 per unit.
-The Company incurred \$145 thousand of compensation expense related to the restricted stock units during the year ended December 31, 2013.
+The grant date fair value of the restricted stock units granted in 2012 and 2013 is \$9.20 per unit.
+The grant date fair value of the restricted stock units granted in 2014 is \$9.66 per unit.
+The Company incurred compensation expense of \$49 thousand and \$145 thousand related to the restricted stock units during the year ended December 31, 2014 and 2013, respectively.
+The Company recorded an income tax benefit of \$17 thousand and \$51 thousand related to the restricted stock units during the year ended December 31, 2014 and 2013, respectively.

-A summary of the status of our restricted stock units as of December 31, 2013 and changes during the year then ended is presented below:
+A summary of the status of our restricted stock units as of December 31, 2014 and changes during the year then ended is presented below:

-Number of
+Number of Restricted

-Restricted

 Stock Units

-Nonvested at January 1, 2013 -
+Nonvested at January 1, 2014 236,851

-Granted 243,006
+Granted 175,983

 Vested -

-Forfeited (6,155)
+Forfeited (127,618)

-Nonvested at December 31, 2013 236,851
+Nonvested at December 31, 2014 285,216